wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 As you can see from the routes, there are 2 separate web pages.
 In theory, these would be 2 separate applications but for the purpose of this tutorial, we have combined them into a single project.

 Let's define an **Access Control List (ACL)** in the *server.js* file.
-This is a list of paths which are Nexmo API paths and are used to generate the JWT with appropriate permissions.
+This is a list of paths which are Vonage API paths and are used to generate the JWT with appropriate permissions.

 ```javascript
 const ACL = {